-More than 20 years after the fall of the Soviet Union, Ukraine erupted into conflict in 2014 as the country grappled with whether to make a decisive turn toward the European Union and NATO.
-More than 1.8 million people in Eastern Ukraine have fled their homes as a result of the armed conflict between Ukrainian government forces and separatist groups in the Crimean and Donbas regions of eastern Ukraine.
-Another 3 million struggle to survive in the conflict-affected areas.
+More than 20 years after the fall of the Soviet Union, Ukraine erupted into conflict in 2014.
+More than 2 million people in Eastern Ukraine have fled their homes as a result of the armed conflict between Ukrainian government forces and separatist groups in the Crimean and Donbas regions of eastern Ukraine.

 Country News and Stories

 One Year On, the Catholic Response to War in Ukraine Continues to Meet the Mounting Needs